calacademy-research/awesome-specify/README.md

 [specify-api-js-client](https://github.com/NSCF/Specify-API-JS-client): An OLD repo for getting started with the Specify API, mainly getting the access token, in Javascript.
 May well no longer work...

+[Specify 7 Test Panel](https://github.com/specify/specify7-test-panel) - A powerful utility to manage and deploy a cluster of Specify 7 instances for testing with automatic deployment, authentication and a test panel for setting configuration.
+Used internally at Specify.

 #### Data migration / workbench

 [nca-data-migrator](https://github.com/NSCF/nca-specify-migrator):